Tomasi Rabaka: Career

 Born in the Waikete village, in Tailevu, Rabaka is the fourth child in a family of 11.
 He started his rugby career playing for the St.Mary's Rugby Club in Nadi, before he joined Brothers Rugby Club in Votualevu.
 In 1992, he also played for Nadi Cavaliers.
 For the Fiji national team, he first played during a test match against Samoa, in Apia, on 1 June 1991.
 Rabaka also took part at the 1991 Rugby World Cup, where he played only in the match against Romania, at Brive-la-Gaillarde, where he scored two drop goals, the first being kicked from the halfway line and the second from the 10 metres line.

 His rugby career ended in 1993 at the age of 27, after he was involved in a hit and run accident.

 Death

-On 24 June 2017, Rabaka died at the age of 51 after a long illness and was laid to rest in Vuniyasi, Nadi.
+On 24 June 2017, Rabaka died at the age of 51 after a long illness and was buried in Vuniyasi, Nadi.
 He is survived by his wife Ana, seven children and two grandchildren.